hyperledger-labs/splice/cluster/README.md

 ### DevNet and TestNet

-The DevNet cluster is updated every day with the latest code from `main`.
-The Wednesday night release into DevNet is considered the release candidate for the upcoming weekend deployment into TestNet.
-If the Wednesay DevNet release passes its preflight test, the commit is marked with the `testnet-next` tag and deployed to TestNet the upcoming week.
-This allows the TestNet releases to be driven by our Wednesday to Wednesday weekly sprint cycle and adequately tested before being deployed to customers in TestNet.
+The CIDaily cluster is updated every day with the latest code from `main`.
+The Wednesday night release into CIDaily is considered the release candidate for the upcoming weekend deployment into DevNet.
+If the Wednesday CIDaily release passes its preflight test, the commit is marked with the `devnet-next` tag and deployed to DevNet the upcoming week.
+This allows the DevNet releases to be driven by our Wednesday to Wednesday weekly sprint cycle and adequately tested before being deployed to customers in DevNet.

-A convenient way to move the `testnet-next` tag to the commit of the next `CIDaily` deployment is to run `scripts/unmark-for-testnet.sh`.
+A convenient way to move the `devnet-next` tag to the commit of the next `CIDaily` deployment is to run `scripts/unmark-for-devnet.sh`.
 This will remove that tag.
 The next `CIDaily` deployment will then recreate the tag.
-Note that if the next `CIDaily` deployment fails, the next `TestNet` deployment will too (for lack of a tag).
+Note that if the next `CIDaily` deployment fails, the next `DevNet` deployment will too (for lack of a tag).

 ### Manually Deploying via CI